 Placenta previa is often diagnosed in the third trimester, following an occurrence of bright red vaginal bleeding.
 The bleeding can be heavy or light, and it usually stops on its own, only to return again within a few days or weeks.
 Most women don’t experience any pain.

-If the placenta is found to be low lying at the routine second-trimester ultrasound examination, further evaluation for placental cord insertion should be performed.
+If the placenta is found to be low-lying at the routine second-trimester ultrasound examination, further evaluation for placental cord insertion should be performed.

 Your OB-GYN can diagnose placenta previa with a routine ultrasound during a prenatal appointment.